 Microwave Reflection Properties of Mortar Possessing a Cyclically Ingressed Sodium Chloride Profile

-K. M. Muñoz et al., "Microwave Reflection Properties of Mortar Possessing a Cyclically Ingressed Sodium Chloride Profile," Materials Evaluation, American Society for Nondestructive Testing, Inc., Jan 2004.
+K. M. Munoz et al., "Microwave Reflection Properties of Mortar Possessing a Cyclically Ingressed Sodium Chloride Profile," Materials Evaluation, vol. 62, no. 10, pp. 1049-1056, American Society for Nondestructive Testing, Inc., Oct 2004.

 Electrical and Computer Engineering

 Chloride Ingress; Material Characterization; Microwaves; Mortar; Composite Testing And Evaluation; Infrastructure Testing And Cement-Based Material Evaluation

 International Standard Serial Number (ISSN)

 Article - Journal

 © 2004 American Society for Nondestructive Testing, Inc., All rights reserved.